 Artificial intelligence for creating adaptive learning systems

-Adaptive learning platforms offer personalized educational experiences that align with each student's needs.
+Adaptive learning platforms offer personalized educational lessons that align with each student's needs.
 Here are seven examples:

 1. DreamBox Learning: Focuses on K-8 math, adjusting the difficulty and feedback based on individual student responses.